softpian/Tasty-Kotlin-Jetpack/README.md

 Introduction
 ------------
-This application lets you know how to implement Android app which searches for restaurants with trendy Android developement skills by using Yelp Fusion API.
+This application lets you know how to implement Android app which help search for restaurants with trendy Android developement skills by using Yelp Fusion API.

 Android development skills / Libraries(Jetpack) Used